• Home

 Open cookbook

 When it comes to our recipes, it’s not always cooking for two.
 Many of our recipes are family favorites—the key word here being family.
 Our extended family and circle of friends was large, and we entertained often.
 Also, I was the mother of two active kids who had friends who were always stopping by and staying for dinner.
-Though I made an honest attempt here to scale the family recipes down, but it wasn’t always possible or practical, so I gave up on the idea.
-In truth, some dishes are simply better made with enough to feed a family of four or more.
+Though I made an honest attempt to scale the family recipes down, I soon realized it wasn’t always possible or practical.
+Breads, cakes, pies, soufflés, and other baked goods do not scale well at all, so it’s best to use the original recipe and make it twice or more times depending on how many breads, pies, or cakes you want.
+Other recipes are simply better made with enough to feed four or more.
 They taste great the second day, and having leftovers sitting in the fridge with the flavors blending is oftentimes a plus.
-If you want to re-scale, be my guest.
-There is a handy tool at My Kitchen Calculator.
-Keep in mind that scaling up or down doesn’t only mean changing the ingredients.
-You also need to change the size of pots and pans and rethink cooking times.
-When re-scaling, you might need to experiment once or twice for a dish to turn out as good as the original.

 « Easy Resolutions for Every Day